1889 - 1964

 When the National Socialists came into power in Germany even his private life came to an end.
 As a Jew he lost his whole fortune by confiscation and he was arrested at the KZ Sachsenhausen till the end of 1938.

-After his release he fled to the USA with his family and avoided the destiny of other family members like the opera singer Georg Alfieri-Adler who was murdered in the same KZ in 1940.
+After his release he fled to France and the USA with his family and avoided the destiny of other family members like the opera singer Georg Alfieri-Adler who was murdered in the same KZ in 1940.